-Of these, the most cost-effective will be email, as you can email a vast number of people for free.
+Of these, the most cost-effective will be emailing, as you can email a vast number of people for free.
 Keep in mind that you can not violate the Can-spam act, so you can’t simply email people without them opting in to receive your email.
-But if you already have a customer base that’s opted in, or belong to an association where members have opted in to receive email, then you’re looking good.
+But if you already have a customer base that’s opted in, or belong to an association where members have opted in to receive an email, then you’re looking good.
 Using a free email service like MailChimp can help you organize your email campaigns, and also get you more info on what’s allowed and not allowed.

 For the fastest traction, you may want to start with a phone campaign.
-Although many sales people shy away from cold-calling, you will find that calling people who belong to an association, or whom you already know feels very different than cold-calling, and can really be as simple as explaining that you’re starting a business, and would they like to try it for free?
+Although many salespeople shy away from cold-calling, you will find that calling people who belong to an association, or whom you already know feels very different than cold-calling, and can really be as simple as explaining that you’re starting a business, and would they like to try it for free?

 For most MSPs adding online backup to their offerings, a “launch party” email and webinar, coupled with a promotional, is a great first step.
 Since the offering is new, it’s appropriate to reach out to all customers and inform them, most typically with an email inviting them to a webinar.
 The webinar can be short, say 30 minutes, and talk about the basics.
 We suggest the following topics for the webinar:

 - What causes data loss and why do online backup?

 - How online backup works

 - A demonstration of the online backup solution

 - How to get signed up for a free trial

 The call to action (topic 5) can include some kind of initial promotion, like getting one free month of online backup, or a reduced rate for the first three months.

 Since the online backup market includes many commodity online backup providers like Mozy and Carbonite, topics 2 and 3 should include unique offerings that an MSP can provide that those commodity online backup providers can not.
 For instance: